SpectraLogic/ds3_python_sdk/README.md

 Installing
 ----------

 Follow the instructions for installing the [ds3_c_sdk](https://github.com/SpectraLogic/ds3_c_sdk) first.
-The ds3_python_sdk uses the ds3_c_sdk to communicate with a DS3 endpoint, and will not function without it.
+The ds3_python_sdk uses the ds3_c_sdk to communicate with a Spectra S3 endpoint, and will not function without it.

 To install the ds3_python_sdk, either clone the latest code, or download a release bundle from [Releases](http://github.com/SpectraLogic/ds3_python_sdk/releases).
 Once the code has been download, cd into the bundle, and install it with `sudo python setup.py install`